Applying for Aid

 We recommend that you file your federal tax return(s) as soon as possible, so you can take advantage of the IRS Data Retrieval Tool when completing the FAFSA.
 Using the IRS Data Retrieval Tool will help you complete your FAFSA faster and more accurately!
 It is available for those who submit a FAFSA online, and will allow you to pull parent (where applicable) and student (where applicable) tax-filing information directly from the IRS onto your FAFSA.
 Note: If you are not eligible to use the IRS Data Retrieval Tool, you will still find the FAFSA much easier to complete with complete federal tax return data.

-Step 2: Obtain a Personal Identification Number (PIN) from the Department of Education.
+Step 2: Create a FSA ID from the Department of Education.

-All students completing a FAFSA need to apply for a PIN.
-If the student is a dependent student, the parent must also apply for a PIN.
-The PIN is used to sign the FAFSA electronically each year.
+All students completing a FAFSA need to apply for a FSA ID.
+If the student is a dependent student, the parent must also apply for a separate FSA ID.
+The FSA ID is used to sign the FAFSA electronically each year.
 It is also used to electronically sign Master Promissory Notes (MPN), review and correct information on the student’s Student Aid Report (SAR), print a copy of the SAR, reapply for student aid every year, and view information about federal loans and grants you have received.
+Please be mindful that students cannot create a FSA ID for parents and parents cannot create one for their students.
+Please visit the following website for more details about the new FSA ID- https://studentaid.ed.gov/

 Step 3: SUBMIT the FAFSA by March 1 (School code 2972).